Faisal-AlDhuwayhi/Identify-Customer-Segments/README.md

 - [Matplotlib](http://matplotlib.org/) (for data visualization)
 - [Seaborn](https://seaborn.pydata.org/) (for data visualization)

+ It is highly recommended that you use the Anaconda distribution to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.

 ## Data
 The actual data was removed due to terms and conditions of AZ Direct GmbH which prohibits of using data in any other content rather than Udacity course.